 In accordance with its strategy, the National Audit Office enables sustainable development of central government finances through its activities.
 The national SDGs of Finland are specified in the Society’s Commitment to Sustainable Development, issued by the Finnish National Commission on Sustainable Development.
 The Government listed its own actions in its report in 2020.
 By February 2022, the Finnish National Commission on Sustainable Development will draw up Finland’s National Roadmap for Sustainable Development on the basis of the UN Agenda 2030 for Sustainable Development.

 The National Audit Office is developing practical procedures for integrating the perspectives of sustainable development into its audits.
 The perspectives cover the dimensions of ecological, social, and economic sustainability.
 When planning each audit, we identify the link with the sustainable development goals and perspectives to be essentially taken into account in the implementation of the audit.
 The NAOF monitors and assesses how the central administration promotes the sustainable development goals.
 In addition, the NAOF audits whether the Government’s annual report provides true and fair information on the use of funds for sustainable development and on its effectiveness.

 Processing of complaints and reports of suspected misconduct

-The National Audit Office processes complaints concerning compliance with the state budget, the lawfulness of central government finances, or election campaign and political party funding.
+The National Audit Office processes complaints submitted to it concerning compliance with the state budget, the lawfulness of the management of central government finances, or election campaign and political party funding.
 It also processes reports of misconduct as laid down in section 16 of the of the Act on the National Audit Office (676/2000).

-The estimated annual number of complaints concerning issues other than election campaign and political party funding is 30–40.
-Around half of these are processed as complaints.
-The goal is to resolve a complaint usually within three months of its submission.
-The NAOF can launch a compliance audit to resolve a complaint, in which case the goal is to resolve the complaint within six months.
+Complaints and contacts other than those related to election campaign and political party funding have clearly increased over the past few years.
+In view of the current volume, the NAOF must prepare for processing up to a hundred complaints per year.
+The goal is to resolve a complaint usually within three months.
+The NAOF can start a compliance audit to resolve a complaint, in which case the goal is to resolve the complaint within six months.